Angelina Jolie: Human rights and women's rights

 Through her work on the PSVI, Jolie met foreign policy experts Chloe Dalton and Arminka Helic, who served as special advisers to Hague.
 Their collaboration resulted in the 2015 founding of Jolie Pitt Dalton Helic, a partnership dedicated to women's rights and international justice, among other causes.
 In May 2016, Jolie was appointed a visiting professor at the London School of Economics to contribute to a postgraduate degree program at the university's Centre on Women, Peace and Security, which she had launched with Hague the previous year.
 In February 2022, Jolie with her daughter Zahara visited Washington, D.C. for the Senate introduction of the Violence Against Women Reauthorization Act, a bill designed to prevent and respond to domestic violence, sexual assault, dating violence, and stalking.
 She worked closely with the bill's sponsors and advocates.
 She's also an advocate for Kayden's Law, a law focuses on trauma-informed court processes, legal standards and judicial training that minimizes the risk of harm to children.
+Jolie is an advocate for the passage of the Justice for All Reauthorization Act of 2022, a law created to improve crime victims' right to evidence and agency reports, forensic science, end the rape kit backlog, and address racial disparities in wrongful convictions in America's criminal legal system.

 In September 2020, Jolie made a donation to two young boys who were running a lemonade stand in London to raise money for the people of Yemen, as the country was on the brink of humanitarian crisis caused by the Saudi-led coalition and Houthi rebels.

-In March 2022, a month into the Russian invasion of Ukraine, Jolie visited Ukrainian children at the Vatican Children’s Hospital Bambino Gesù.
+In March 2022, a month into the Russian invasion of Ukraine, Jolie visited Ukrainian children at the Vatican Children's Hospital Bambino Gesù.
 According to the clinic, Jolie commented, "I am praying for an end to the war.
 This is the only way to end the suffering and the flight from the conflict zone.
-It’s terrifying to see children paying the price in lost lives, compromised health and trauma."
-In May 2022, Jolie visited Lviv, Ukraine to meet with more displaced and hospitalized children.
+It's terrifying to see children paying the price in lost lives, compromised health and trauma."
+She visited Lviv in May to meet with more displaced and hospitalized children.
+Jolie returned to Ukraine in November 2025, visiting schools and medical centers in Kherson and Mykolaiv.

+In 2023, Jolie voiced strong criticism of Israel for its military actions in Gaza during the 2023 Israel-Hamas war.
+In a statement posted on Instagram, Jolie condemned what she described as "the deliberate bombing of a trapped population" in the densely populated Palestinian enclave.
+She accused global leaders of "complicity in these crimes" for their silence and demanded a humanitarian ceasefire.